confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

        <img src="images/cc-connector-status.png" width=75% height=75%>
     </div>

-5. Now let’s check on our bucket.
+5. Now let’s check on your bucket.
 Here is an example of what it will look like for S3.
 Notice the organizational method here is by year, month, day, and hour.

     <div align="center">
        <img src="images/s3-bucket-view.png" width=75% height=75%>